 No one will blame you if you didn't know that there was a 1961 Smurf cartoon.
 Even in Europe, it's overshadowed by the 1981-90 cartoon and has never seen so much as a VHS or DVD release.

 Alternative Character Interpretation: Smurfs, with how their society works, their lookalike costumes, and leader with a red hat could be seen as a symbol of Communism.
 In turn Gargamel could be seen as a symbol of Capitalism (especially considering initially he wanted to capture a Smurf for a potion to make some gold).
 See also Wild Mass Guessing.

 Of a Communist society.
-Think about it.
-Never do you see one "Consumer Smurf" buying from a "Shopkeeper Smurf," the fruits of the community's labor is divided evenly amongst the community.
+Never do you see one "Consumer Smurf" buying from a "Shopkeeper Smurf" (in fact, one story explicitly states that the Smurfs don't use money and every Smurf with a job seems to do it for free), and the fruits of the community's labor is divided evenly amongst the community.
 Each Smurf has their own job, and any attempt at trying a different job typically ends in disaster.
 Gargamel comes off as a metaphor for capitalism, wanting to make money no matter the cost or what he destroys in the process.
 And topping it off, their leader wears red.

 The Smurfs are actually a patriarchal conservative utopia.
 They live in a static and autarchic rural agrarian system, away from evil technological and social progress.
 They are ruled by a wise, benevolent, kind but stern patriarch who lays down the law and without whom anarchy and chaos engulf the village.